This is the story of our we crafted our own brand and how you can learn from our experience as you build yours.

 Once you know who you are targeting, you can work on the promise of what you’re going to provide to your customers.

 Kathy and I looked to our favorite companies for inspiration to develop our mission statement.
+We also used resources like the Social Selling Coach, who offers fantastic templates.
 We knew we shared the same values and similar brand personalities, so it helped us find our voice.

 We wanted to promise marketing results, of course, but we also wanted to place emphasis on the client relationship, which is a top priority to us.
 After multiple drafts, we’re pretty proud of the end results.